FOR IMMEDIATE RELEASE

 Contact: Bridget McGinn, Communications Manager

 Email: [email protected]

 Mosaic is a nonprofit community health center that serves Central Oregonians from all walks of life.
-Through a network of 15 clinics, we offer integrated health services that address each patient’s medical, dental, behavioral health, nutrition and medication needs.
+Through a network of over a dozen clinics, we offer integrated health services that address each patient’s medical, dental, behavioral health, nutrition and medication needs.
 Our care is never influenced by how much money our patients make, what language they speak or the status of their insurance coverage.
 Mosaic provides quality care for all.